0%

 Fixed windows do not open; they can either be located on exterior walls to admit natural light or set into interior walls (e.g., over a door).
 These types of windows come in all shapes and sizes, and of course, custom options are also available.

-Best for Rooms in which you would like lots of natural sunlight and a great view of the outdoors, but where you do not want to reduce the energy efficiency of the home by installing a window that opens.
+Best for rooms where you want lots of natural sunlight and a great view of the outdoors, but do not want to reduce the home’s energy efficiency by installing an opening window.

 Glass block windows